ToumiYassine/PL300/pl-300-reponses.md

 The	customer	service	department	requires	a	visual	that	can	be	filtered	by	both	sales	month	and	ship	month independently.
 The	maximum	allowed	latency	to	include	transactions	in	reports	is	five	minutes.

+---

+## Question 297
+**Énoncé de la question :**
+_________________________________________________________________________
+Case	Study	Description
+Introductory	Info
+Case	Study	-
+This	is	a	case	study.
+Case	studies	are	not	timed	separately.
+You	can	use	as	much	exam	time	as	you	would	like to	complete	each	case.
+However,	there	may	be	additional	case	studies	and	sections	on	this	exam.
+You	must manage	your	time	to	ensure	that	you	are	able	to	complete	all	questions	included	on	this	exam	in	the	time provided.
+To	answer	the	questions	included	in	a	case	study,	you	will	need	to	reference	information	that	is	provided	in the	case	study.
+Case	studies	might	contain	exhibits	and	other	resources	that	provide	more	information	about the	scenario	that	is	described	in	the	case	study.
+Each	question	is	independent	of	the	other	questions	in	this case	study.
+At	the	end	of	this	case	study,	a	review	screen	will	appear.
+This	screen	allows	you	to	review	your	answers	and to	make	changes	before	you	move	to	the	next	section	of	the	exam.
+After	you	begin	a	new	section,	you	cannot return	to	this	section.
+To	start	the	case	study	-
+To	display	the	first	question	in	this	case	study,	click	the	Next	button.
+Use	the	buttons	in	the	left	pane	to explore	the	content	of	the	case	study	before	you	answer	the	questions.
+Clicking	these	buttons	displays information	such	as	business	requirements,	existing	environment	and	problem	statements.
+If	the	case	study has	an
+All	Information	tab,	note	that	the	information	displayed	is	identical	to	the	information	displayed	on	the subsequent	tabs.
+When	you	are	ready	to	answer	a	question,	click	the	Question	button	to	return	to	the question.
+Overview	-
+Litware,	Inc.	is	an	online	retailer	that	uses	Power	BI.
+Litware	plans	to	leverage	data	from	an	Azure	SQL	database	that	stores	data	for	the	company's	live	e- commerce	website.
+Litware	uses	Azure	Active	Directory	(Azure	AD)	to	authenticate	users.
+Existing	Environment.
+Sales	Data
+Litware	has	online	sales	data	that	has	the	SQL	schema	shown	in	the	following	table.
+In	the	Date	table,	the	date_id	column	has	a	format	of	yyyymmdd	and	the	month	column	has	a	format	of yyyymm.
+The	week	column	in	the	Date	table	and	the	week_id	column	in	the	Weekly_Returns	table	have	a	format	of yyyyww.
+In	the	Sales	table,	the	sales_id	column	represents	a	unique	transaction.
+The	region	id	column	can	be	managed	by	only	one	sales	manager.
+Existing	Environment.
+Data	Concerns
+You	are	concerned	with	the	quality	and	completeness	of	the	sales	data.
+You	must	ensure	that	negative	and missing	sales_amount	values	do	NOT	contribute	to	the	total	sales	amount	calculation.
+Existing	Environment.
+Reporting	Requirements
+Litware	identifies	the	following	reporting	requirements:
+Executives	require	a	visual	that	shows	sales	by	region.
+Executives	require	a	visual	that	shows	returns	by	region	manager	and	the	sales	managers	that	report	to	them.
+The	sales	managers	must	be	able	to	see	only	the	sales	data	of	their	respective	region.
+The	sales	managers	require	a	visual	to	analyze	sales	performance	versus	sales	targets.
+The	sales	department	requires	reports	that	contain	the	number	of	sales	transactions.
+Users	must	be	able	to	see	the	month	in	each	report	as	shown	in	the	following	example:	Feb	2020.
+The	customer	service	department	requires	a	visual	that	can	be	filtered	by	both	sales	month	and	ship	month independently.
+The	maximum	allowed	latency	to	include	transactions	in	reports	is	five	minutes.
 HOTSPOT	-
 You	publish	the	dataset	to	powerbi.com.
 For	each	of	the	following	statements,	select	Yes	if	the	statement	is	true.
 Otherwise,	select	No.
 NOTE:	Each	correct	selection	is	worth	one	point.
 Hot	Area:
+Answer:
+Explanation:
 No
 Azure	SQL	Server,	therefore	no	need	for	an	on-premise	Gateway	as	Service	and	Azure	are	in	the	cloud.
 No